5 Best Spots for Snorkeling in Menorca

 Carmen Navarro

-Diving into the water with goggles and a snorkel will open a world to explore that will surprise you.
-Menorca is one of the best places to snorkel in the Mediterranean, as its clean and clear waters will allow you to have a perfect view.
+Jumping into the water with your goggles and snorkel will open up a world to explore that will surprise you.
+Menorca is one of the best places for snorkeling in the Mediterranean, as its clean, clear waters will give you perfect visibility.

 The rocks and vegetation surrounding its coves attract hundreds of unique species.
-But, which are the best coves for snorkeling in Menorca?
-Here is a list and I also recommend you to consider taking an excursion, because, on the one hand, you will be accompanied by an instructor and, on the other hand, there are certain coves and places that can only be reached by boat.
+But which are the best coves for snorkeling in Menorca?
+Below is a list, and I also recommend that you consider taking an excursion, as you will be accompanied by an instructor and, furthermore, there are certain coves and places that can only be reached by boat.

-1. Discover Cala Macarella with an excursion to the southern coves with snorkeling
+1. Discover Cala Macarella with a snorkeling excursion to the southern coves

-One of the favorite coves for visitors and Menorcans to enjoy a day at the beach with its fine sands and paradisiacal waters, it is also one of the best places on the island to explore the underwater life.
+One of the favorite coves for visitors and Menorcans to enjoy a day at the beach with its fine sand and paradisiacal waters, it is also one of the best places on the island to explore underwater life.

-This cove is flanked by vertical walls of rock and vegetation that emerge from the depth of the sea, creating small nooks and crannies where fish seem to play hide-and-seek.
-Do not hesitate to put on a good mask and dive into the waters of Macarella to enjoy the best snorkeling.
+This cove is flanked by vertical rock walls and vegetation that rise from the depths of the sea, creating small nooks and crannies where fish seem to play hide and seek.
+Don't hesitate to put on a good pair of goggles and dive into the waters of Macarella to enjoy the best snorkeling.

-If you book an excursion to the coves of southern Menorca, you will have the snorkeling equipment at your disposal to practice in Cala Macarella.
-Do not hesitate!
+If you book an excursion to the coves of southern Menorca, you will have snorkeling equipment at your disposal to practice in Cala Macarella.
+Don't hesitate!

 Where it is: South coast, near Ciudadela and Cala Galdana - see on Google maps.

-Book an excursion to the coves of southern Menorca
+Book an excursion to the south of Menorca with snorkeling

 2. Explore Cala Morell with a snorkeling excursion